-Five tips for talking to your loved one about hearing loss
+Five tips for talking to your loved one about hearing loss5 tips for talking to your loved one about hearing loss

 Hearing loss is a very delicate, personal topic for many people.
 In fact, it's common for people to go through a prolonged grieving process about the loss of their hearing.
 People often see having trouble hearing as a sign of aging, and it can be hard to accept and talk about.
 But when you see a family member struggling with hearing loss and missing out on many things because of it, it is natural to want to help.
 The first thing to do is have a conversation in a sensitive way and do your best to avoid upsetting your loved one.
 Here are 5 important tips for talking to a loved one about his or her hearing: